Drosera x obovata 'Ivan's Paddle'

 Dormancy requirements:

 no dormancy required.
-Treat as a tropical sundew.
-May form hybernacula if given cold enough temps/ short enough photoperiod, but I've never seen this happen before.
+My plant has never gone dormant since I received it in 2009 and it has not shown signs of slower growth.
+Treat as a [sub]tropical sundew.
+Will form a hibernacula bud if given cold enough temperatures or a short enough photoperiod, but I've never personally seen this.

 :

 white flowers, with slender flower stalks.
 Will flower continually when fed.
-Stalks will form after only 2.5 months from plants grown from leaf cuttings.
-Viable.
+Stalks can form after only 2.5 months from plants grown from leaf cuttings.
+This cultivar produces viable seeds that do not breed true

 Propagation Techniques

 Leaf-cuttingswork extremely well.
 10+ buds can form on a single leaf.
-Adult plants can be grown from leaf cuttings in only 3 months, if fed at least every other 2 weeks.
+Adult plants can be grown from leaf cuttings in less than 3 months if fed at least every other 2 weeks.

 Additional Questions or Suggestions?